 - UF Courses and Clerkship: Logan Neser, Educational Programs Manager, firstname.lastname@example.org

 The Operation Catnip Community Cat Management Fellowship was established by the Maddie’s Fund’s Avanzino Leadership Award to Dr. Julie Levy in 2017.
-We are grateful for support from a private donor and a grant from the Wiederhold Foundation that make the ongoing fellowships possible.
+We are grateful for support from the John T. and Jane A. Wiederhold Foundation that make the ongoing fellowships possible.